-With New Relic Mobile's Handled exceptions user interface, you can identify significant factors contributing to poor mobile application experience, and use filterable data to find a resolution more quickly.
-You can also use the handled exceptions API to customize the data you send to New Relic Mobile, and use New Relic Insights to query and share the data.
+Handled exceptions help you identify significant factors contributing to poor mobile application experience, and use filterable data to find a resolution more quickly.
+You can also use the handled exceptions API to customize the data you send, and use NRQL to query and share the data.

-To get the most out of New Relic Mobile's Handled exceptions UI, use this basic workflow:
+To get the most out of the Handled exceptions UI, use this basic workflow:

-- Go to rpm.newrelic.com/mobile > (select an app) > Exceptions > Handled exceptions.
+- Go to one.newrelic.com > Mobile > (select an app) > Exceptions > Handled exceptions.